sanity-io/visual-editing/packages/overlays/README.md

 ```

 Manually setting the edit target will use the first element it finds with encoded metadata and remove clickable buttons from all other child elements.

-## Using stega

-Docs on how to use the new stega enhanced client in `@sanity/client/stega` which replaces `@sanity/preview-kit/client`.

-## Vercel Visual Editing compatibility

-A note on usage that's compatible with Vercel.

 [gzip-badge]: https://img.shields.io/bundlephobia/minzip/@sanity/overlays?label=gzip%20size&style=flat-square
 [size-badge]: https://img.shields.io/bundlephobia/min/@sanity/overlays?label=size&style=flat-square